Alcohol-free zone

-An alcohol-free zone is a geographic area, location or establishment where the public consumption and sale of alcoholic beverages is prohibited.
+An alcohol-free zone, or dry zone, is a geographic area, location or establishment where the public consumption and sale of alcoholic beverages is prohibited.
 Alcohol-free zones have been established in some areas to address problems with drinking- and binge drinking-related crime, antisocial behavior, assaults and disorderly behavior.
 Alcohol-free zones have been opposed in some communities, such as in Bath, England, which has "a tradition of open-air bars and restaurants."

 Alcohol-free zones

 Australia

 In New South Wales, Australia, some streets are designated as alcohol-free zones, which is demarcated with signage stating such.
 Police may issue a warning to violators, and those who continue to drink can be fined and have their alcoholic beverages seized.
 Many parks in New South Wales are designated as alcohol-free zones.
 Bondi in New South Wales, Australia established an alcohol-free zone in the city in 2004 in efforts to reduce assaults and antisocial behavior influenced by street drinking.

 As of April 2016, Sydney, Australia has over 60 alcohol-free zones.
 The City Council of Sydney proposed to eliminate the alcohol-free zones in April 2016.